Services for Distant Students

 This is a description of services Turpin Library provides for DTS students (and faculty) who do not live in Dallas County or adjacent counties (Ellis, Kaufman, Collin, Denton, Tarrant).
-All DTS students who are paying for the current semester and do not live in the DFW area are eligible, including students in extension campus, online ed, and ITS programs, as well as non-resident students working on DMin courses, independent study courses, thesis/dissertation research, and field education internships.
+All DTS students who are paying for the current semester and do not live in the DFW area are eligible, including online and extension campus students, as well as non-resident students working on DMin courses, independent study courses, thesis/dissertation research, and internships.
 However, a few of the services, as noted below, are available only to special categories of students.
 See House Rules for additional information about eligiblity for services.
 In the event of a conflict between House Rules and this page, House Rules take precedence.

 General Contact Information

 Dallas Theological Seminary

 3909 Swiss Ave

 Reference staff are eager to help you use information resources.
 We will answer general reference and research questions by mail, email, phone or fax.
 Be sure to identify yourself as a remote student and indicate your home campus or town of residence.
 Reference staff are on duty 40 hours/week, M-F. We will not do your research for you (after all, developing research skills is part of your education), but we will check reference works for you, provide brief factual information, recommend resources relevant to your specific information needs, teach you how to use those resources (including reference works, databases, primary source collections, and plain old books), suggest research strategies, and do a certain amount of work for you that you cannot do yourself because you do not have ready access to the Dallas campus.
 If we are unable to resolve technical problem with online databases, we will do the search for you and email results to you.

 Access to Electronic Resources.
 Tech Support